 #OTD Today is the anniversary of the death of one of the 20th century's leading landscape architects, Sir Geoffrey Jellicoe.

 Jellicoe was multi-talented, but his true passion was landscape and garden design, which he described as "the mother of all arts."
 He was a founder member of the Landscape Institute.

 Over his 70-year career, Jellicoe designed more than 100 landscapes around the world.
 Jellicoe designed the John F Kennedy memorial site by the River Thames in Berkshire.

 Jellicoe’s final and most ambitious project was the Moody Gardens in Galveston, Texas.
-Jellicoe imagined a design where visitors could walk through the history of landscape, from the Garden of Eden and the gardens of ancient Egypt, to a design inspired by Thomas Mann’s novel The Magic Mountain (1924).
+Jellicoe imagined a design where visitors could walk through the history of the landscape, from the Garden of Eden and the gardens of ancient Egypt to a design inspired by Thomas Mann’s novel The Magic Mountain (1924).